AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

    >If the **Allowed Templates** list is left empty then the tree will be ascended until a value/list is found.
    >
    >
-   >See [Template Availability](/help/sites-developing/templates.md#template-availability) - the principles for allowed templates remain the same.
+   >See Template Availability - the principles for allowed templates remain the same. <!--See [Template Availability](/help/sites-developing/templates.md#template-availability) - the principles for allowed templates remain the same.-->

 1. Click **Save** to save the changes to the page properties.